panacloud/learn-tensorflow-keras/assignment2_chap2_scatterplot/readme.md

-# Assignment 2: Generate a scatter plot data with nagative slope and containerize it
+# Assignment 2: Generate a scatter plot data with negative slope and containerize it

 Do this Assignment after reading beginning of chapter 3 of "Machine Learning with TensorFlow" by Nishant Shukla: